lancaster-coder1991/python-web-app/learning_notes.md

 ## Templates

 Temapltes are used to create HTML snippets to be inserted into route functions.
 Djangon automatically looks for a 'templates/"app name"' directory in each app folder where these snippets should be kept.
 Each template is an HTML file.
+See the templates directory and views.py within blog for more info on how to pass variables to the HTML.

+To avoid repeated code between templates, you can use template inheritance.

 ## CLI